 So what defines a healthy stomach?
 It is what the health experts call the gut flora or microbiota.

-According health experts, Human Genome project and Meta Hit project shows that the gut micro flora has more than 1000 species and 100 trillion organisms – these are bacteria, some good and some bad.
+According to health experts, the Human Genome project and Meta Hit project shows that the gut microflora has more than 1000 species and 100 trillion organisms – these are bacteria, some good and some bad.

 So when these pathogens release microbial toxins, these permeate through our gut cells and pass into our systems.
-With ratio skewed towards the bad bacteria, your digestion systems is first one to get affected.
+With ratio skewed towards the bad bacteria, your digestion systems are the first one to get affected.

-Poor diet, alcohol, too much or too little fibre, medication, antibiotics, illnesses and increasing stress also adversely affect the gut flora.
+Poor diet, alcohol, too much or too little fiber, medication, antibiotics, illnesses, and increasing stress also adversely affect the gut flora.

 These foods play with your acidic balance in your stomach – it is alkaline at 3.5pH – which in turn hurts the microbiota.
 And then it rolls into affecting your bodily functions – bloated stomach, irritable bowel syndrome, and even weight gain.

-As a result they leave our stomach vulnerable to pathogen growth, which prevent good bacteria from growing back.
+As a result, they leave our stomach vulnerable to pathogen growth, which prevents good bacteria from growing back.
 This is often evident from the way our stomach goes for a toss after a week of antibiotics.
 Research shows that it can take up to three years for the gut flora to return to normalcy.